 My niece, Marina, just got her first 3.6 GPA ever, in college no less.
 She is thrilled and I am thrilled for her.
-Marina has been interning with me for the last several months.
-Part of her internship is not only to help me with my social media but to learn the ins and outs of Accountability Works.
-So for the last semester, I’ve been holding her accountable to getting good grades.
+Marina has been interning with us for the last several months.
+Part of her internship is not only to help with our my social media but to learn the ins and outs of the Accountability Works® process.
+So for the last semester, I’ve been holding her accountable to her big goals.

-Marina attends the local community college and in order to transfer to a top viticulture program (wine anyone?) she needs to get a 3.5 GPA or better.
-That’s a great goal in terms of the AW framework because it’s specific, measurable, actionable and ambitious.
-We mapped out a strategy for how she was going to do it.
-We looked at each of her classes and what was due and when.
-Once we had a calendar of all her homework assignments, papers, and test dates it was easy to decide week to week what she wanted to commit to be prepared and successful.
+Marina attends community college and in order to reach her goal of transferring to a top university she needs to earn a 3.5 GPA or better.
+That’s a great goal in terms of the AW process because it’s specific, measurable, actionable and ambitious.
+We mapped out a detailed strategy for how she was going to do it.
+We started by looking at the syllabus for each class and organizing her calendar.
+Once she was clear on all of her homework assignments, papers, and test dates it was easy for Marina to decide what to focus on on each week.

-Marina wasn’t happy with herself for procrastinating and she didn’t want to have that conversation with me again.
-Not that I made her feel bad but as she explained what she wanted to achieve versus the choices she was making, it became clear that even if she stuck to the plan she had a lot on her plate.
+Marina wasn’t happy with herself for procrastinating.
+We revisited what she wanted to achieve and why versus the choice to procrastinate.
+It became clear that she now had even more on an already full plate.
 It wasn’t going to serve her to put even one thing off.
 So for the rest of the session she didn’t miss a single commitment.
 When she found out her GPA was 3.6 she was so proud of herself.
 Not only did she see her hard work pay off but now she is confident she can do it again.

-I asked her if she didn’t have accountability what would she have done on her own to be successful?
+I asked Marina if she didn’t have accountability what would she have done on her own to be successful?

-I asked her how meeting every week to review the week prior and make goals for the following week helped her?
+I also asked her how meeting every week to review and set actions steps helped her?

-She liked having someone else to check in with her so that she would actually do the things that she wrote down.
+She liked having someone else to check in with.
+It made it so she was more likely to do the things that she wrote down.
 She liked that I asked her questions every week about her classes which made her stop and regroup and make a plan for the week ahead.
 That way she was sure exactly what to work on.
 It also meant a lot to her that someone recognized how hard she was working and gave her positive feedback.